 Deferred Payment Programs

 FSU has a Deferred Payment Program that enables students to purchase books and materials needed through their student account prior to financial aid awards, such as Bright Futures, are distributed.
-Then, once aid has been released, the charges are deducted from your ac
+Then, once aid has been released, the charges are deducted from your account.

 If you’re on the hunt for more affordable options, join FSU facebook groups to find books from students who previously took the course and are reselling the material.
 This can be a quick way for students to find the books they need for a fraction of the cost!
 Also, sites like Amazon, Chegg, and BetterWorldBooks, are more great places to find textbooks.
 Throughout my past semesters, I have always found the most success in renting used textbooks off of Amazon.
-College is expensive enough as is, to maximize your savings be sure to search the internet to find the best bang for your
+College is expensive enough as is, to maximize your savings be sure to search the internet to find the best bang for your buck.

 ProSearch for a PDF version of your book online before making any purchases.